berkgoksel/SierraOne/README.md

 - When uploading with Mega, if the upload takes a while, it's possible that the current shell will be closed and a new shell will be made. `SierraOne` will stop responding in the old channel, but continue to respond in the new channel.

-## Acknowledgements:
-- Special thanks to [Arszilla][Arszilla] for helping out with the development and testing.

 ## Disclaimers
 - This project is for educational purposes only.
 The developers and contributors are not responsible for any damage